Fulton Chain of Lakes: Surrounding towns

 Inlet is located at the “head of Fourth Lake” and this is where it gets its name from because it is near the inlet of the fourth of the eight lakes.
-Inlet is a small town that includes Kalil’s Grocery Store, a post office, a realtor’s office, restaurants, other stores and a baseball field.
+Inlet is a small town that includes a, a post office, grocery store, a realtor’s office, restaurants, other stores and a baseball field.
 Many of the businesses in the town are family owned and run.

 Eagle Bay is a small town that is also located on Fourth lake and includes a neighborhood full of cabins.
 The town includes restaurants, a laundromat, and a fire station.
 The neighborhood of Eagle Bay is a small, quaint place where the homes are on mainly square plots set back in the woods, however some of them are waterfront.
 There are two community beaches that are accessible to homeowners of the neighborhood, as well as boat slips that are available for purchase with the property.

 Old Forge is the biggest of the three towns adjacent to the lakes and is also located at the beginning of the Fulton Chain of Lakes, by the Old Forge Pond.
 In Old Forge there are grocery stores, restaurants, souvenir stores, realtors offices, and a fire station.
 Old Forge is a well known town all throughout the Adirondacks and especially around the Fulton Chain of Lakes.
-There is also a motel located right above the Old Forge Pond.
 A well-known water park called Enchanted Forest Water Safari is a very popular tourist attraction in Old Forge and is the largest water park in New York state.